How to Edit an Interview Video in 5 Simple Steps

 We wanted to uncomplicate video editing by providing a tool that lets you edit video footage as easily as you can edit text documents: You don’t have to mess with timestamps, cutting or splicing videos, or creating transitions between clips, you just edit the transcript of the video and the video edits itself to match.
 Instantly.

-In this article, we walk you through how to edit an interview video in Reduct.Video with just five simple steps, so you can avoid spending hours learning crazy advanced video editing software and get to editing interviews more quickly and efficiently.
+To help you get started, we’ll show you how to edit an interview video in Reduct using just five simple steps.
+You can avoid spending hours learning crazy advanced video editing software and use a more intuitive process for editing videos.

 1. Start with a transcript